Keeping OTT Content Secure: SSL, CDNs, and Encryption

 April 16th, 2020 | By Jscrambler | 3 min read

-For decades, cable was king in premium content delivery.
+For decades, cable was the king of premium content delivery.

-With the quick proliferation of high-speed Internet access around the world, a major market opportunity was born: OTT services.
+With the quick proliferation of high-speed Internet access, a major market opportunity was born: OTT services.

-Today, we're at 4.5 billion Internet users, most of which now have all the hardware and software required to instantly stream high-quality media over the top.
-Browsers became one of the preferred forms of media playback for consumers and, even today, around 40% of OTT subscribers still use a computer to stream content.
+Today, we have 4.5 billion Internet users, most of whom now have all the hardware and software required to instantly stream high-quality media over the top.
+Browsers became one of the preferred forms of media playback for consumers, and even today, around 40% of OTT subscribers still use a computer to stream content.

 In 2017, OTT services cumulatively generated revenue of around $97.5B and some estimations estimate this will grow to $332.5B by 2025.